 My College Music Appreciation Project

-Back in 1984, during my sophomore year at Hagerstown Junior College, I took a Music Appreciation class.
-For our final project, each student was to come up with their own unique idea for something to show to the class; the only stipulation was that it had to be musical in nature.
+On April 24, 1983, myself and three other Hagerstown Junior College choir members (Bill Garrott, Aaron Light, and Michael Rice) performed the famous French drinking song "Viva L'Amore" during the annual Spring Concert.
+Fast forward to 1984, when I took a Music Appreciation class during my sophomore year.
+For the class final project, each student was to come up with their own unique idea for something to show to the class &emdash; the only stipulation was that it had to be musical in nature.
 One person baked a cake in the shape of a guitar.
 Another performed a solo on the clarinet.
-I decided to perform the famous French drinking song "Viva L'Amore" in the style of a barbershop quartet.
-However, mine would be unusual in that I planned to sing all four parts.
+I decided to perform the same barbershop quartet song I had sung a year earlier.
+However, mine would be unusual in that I planned to sing all four parts myself!

 Using the church sound system and audio equipment, I recorded myself singing the First Tenor part.
 Then, Terry played that back to me through headphones, while I sang and recorded the Second Tenor part (mixing this new part in with the original First Tenor recording).
 We repeated this two more times, adding the Baritone and Bass parts.
-It was a little tricky because I didn't use a metronome; therefore some of the timing is a little off.
+It was a little tricky because I didn't use a metronome; therefore some of the timing got a little off.
 Also, since we didn't have a four track recorder, each re-recording had the side effect of some generation loss and adding some extra hiss; but all in all, the final tape was good enough to use for my final project.
 I got an "A" for the project, and many in the classroom still couldn't understand how that was me singing all four parts, even though I explained the method to the class :)

 So here, without further ado, is an MP3 file that I made from the original tape.
 Feel free to give it a listen and sing along!!